A New Jersey Assault Lawyer Can Provide Skilled Criminal Defense Representation for Assault and Battery Cases Statewide

 In New Jersey, facing assault and battery charges can be an extremely serious matter.
 If you were accused of these types of crimes, an experienced New Jersey assault lawyer can provide you with the skilled criminal defense you need.
 Contact Helmer, Conley & Kasselman, P.A. today for a confidential initial consultation.

 While some states’ criminal laws treat assault and battery as separate offenses, in New Jersey, battery is considered a form of assault under Section 2C:12-1 of the Code of Criminal Justice.
 This law states:

 Aggravated assault is a serious crime.
-Penalties range from probation to ten years in prison (often with 8 ½ years required before parole).
-The aggravating factor, such as use of weapons or attacks on law enforcement, increases penalties.
-Aggravated assault charges in New Jersey include:
+Penalties range from probation to ten years in prison (often with 8 ½ years required before you will become eligible for parole).
+Aggravated assault charges can be filed in New Jersey in cases that involve:

 There are several possible defenses to simple and aggravated assault charges in New Jersey.
 Determining which defenses you have available requires the advice of an experienced New Jersey assault lawyer; and, to make sure you have the best chance possible to assert the strongest possible defense, it is important that you discuss your assault charge with an attorney right away.
 Some of the potential defenses to assault charges include:

 If you have been charged with assault in New Jersey, our certified criminal trial attorneys can help you fight to avoid a criminal conviction.
-To get started with a free and confidential consultation, call 1-877-435-6371 or contact us online now to speak with a New Jersey assault lawyer.
+To get started with a free and confidential consultation, call 877-435-6371 or contact us online now to speak with a New Jersey assault lawyer in confidence.